 In order to prevent Shin Splints, follow the steps below:

 Analyse your Movement

-- You movement patterns which can contribute to your shin splints can be identified by making use of a formal video.
+- You movement patterns can contribute to shin splints and identified by making use of a formal video.
 In some cases, a small change in your running can help reduce your risk.

 Avoid too much work